January 23, 2013

 Watch it above.

 From the press release: “Shot on location in the Mojave Desert, California and Chicago’s legendary venue The Empty Bottle, the “Billions of Eyes” music video is an epic realization of Beak’s bombastic metal.
 From the heavenly bodies that turn in their grandeur above, to the single minded pursuit of the hunted below – the only refuge is fear.
-Written, directed and produced by the band’s drummer Chris Eichenseer of Someoddpilot, with live band footage directed by Chris Rejano.”
+Written, directed and produced Inflatable Water Park for sale by the band’s drummer Chris Eichenseer of Someoddpilot, with live band footage directed by Chris Rejano.”

 July 5, 2012

 We’re very excited to release the brand new music video for “Billions Of Eyes” next week.
 The video debuts Tuesday, July 10th in celebration of the vinyl release of ‘Eyrie’.
-Both will be released on the same day.
+Both Inflatable Water Park for sale will be released on the same day.
 Do not sleep babies.

 July 2, 2012